-- 8. The Insolvency Code of Ethics requires that an IP should only accept an insolvency appointment where the IP has or can acquire sufficient expertise.
-If a firm is conducting regulated business, we expect the appointed IP to understand the business model and its regulated activities, or have a detailed plan to gain a full understanding of these shortly after their appointment.
-This could, for example, involve engaging relevant specialists. - 9.
-We also expect the IP to know what regulatory requirements and guidance that apply to the firm and identify any issues with compliance.
+- 8. We also expect the IP to know what regulatory requirements and guidance apply to the firm and identify any issues with compliance.
 The regulatory requirements and guidance may include: - Principles for Businesses (PRIN): these apply, in whole or in part, to all firms and set out high-level but fundamental obligations with which firms must comply under the regulatory system itself regarding various aspects, such as treating customers fairly, conflicts of interest and how a firm should communicate with the regulator. - The Payment Services Regulations 2017 (PSRs): these apply to all payment service providers (PSPs), including PIs and EMIs.
 They set out the authorisation, prudential and safeguarding requirements for PIs, as well as conduct requirements for all PSPs. - The Electronic Money Regulations 2011 (EMRs): these apply to all electronic money issuers.
 They set out the authorisation, prudential and safeguarding requirements for EMIs and conduct requirements for all electronic money issuers. - FCA approach to payment services and electronic money: this sets out our approach to implementing the PSRs and EMRs.
-This provides guidance on the requirements of the PSRs and EMRs and our regulatory approach. - Disputes Resolution Complaints Sourcebook (DISP): DISP sets out how complaints are to be dealt with by firms, the reporting of complaints to us and the operation of the Financial Ombudsman Service (the Ombudsman Service). - Individual requirements and variation of permission: we apply these to an individual firm to vary its authorisation or registration and/or restrict the firm's activities45.
-We may ask a firm to voluntarily accept a variation of permission (VVOP) or the imposition of a requirement (VREQ) on is permission or impose it using our own-initiative powers (OIVOP/OIREQ).
-A firm must continue to comply with these variations and requirements after it enters into an insolvency procedure. - 10.
-We expect an IP to consider if they have the capacity to take on an appointment, bearing in mind their existing appointments, and the size and complexity of the proposed appointment.
-If the IP does not have in-house resources to cover this, they should consider how appropriate resources will be engaged.
+This provides guidance on the requirements of the PSRs and EMRs and our regulatory approach. - The Consumer Duty (Principle 12 and PRIN 2A): the Consumer Duty sets high standards of consumer protection across retail financial services.
+It came into effect on 31 July 2023 for new and existing products and services that were open to sale (or renewal).
+From 31 July 2024, the Duty applies to other, closed products and services held in closed books.
+It does not apply retrospectively.
+In summary, the Duty is comprised of: - Principle 12: requiring firms to act to deliver good outcomes for retail customers - Cross-cutting rules: these require firms to: - (a) act in good faith towards retail customers - (b) avoid causing foreseeable harm to retail customers - (c) enable and support retail customers to pursue their financial objectives - Rules in relation to four areas that represent key elements of the firmconsumer relationship (the four outcomes): these cover product and service governance, price and value, consumer understanding and consumer support.